-People may be prescribed Ozempic or Mounjaro “off-label”—which means it is not approved by the Food and Drug Administration—to improve insulin resistance and blood sugar levels and aid in weight loss.
+People may be prescribed Ozempic or Mounjaro “off-label” — in a manner not officially approved by the U.S. Food and Drug Administration (FDA) — to improve insulin resistance and help with weight loss.

-People are not prescribed both medications.
+People are not prescribed both Ozempic and Mounjaro simultaneously.
 You take one or the other.
 Never mix the two medications.

 How are Ozempic and Mounjaro similar?

-Ozempic and Mounjaro can be used alone or in conjunction with other diabetes medications.
+Ozempic and Mounjaro can be used alone or together with other diabetes medications.

 The two medications are similar in the following ways:

-The average person who takes the maximum dose of Mounjaro (15 mg per week) has been reported to lower their A1C by 2.3%.
+People who take the maximum dose of Mounjaro (15 milligrams [mg] per week) lower their A1c by an average of 2.3 percent.

 May cause weight loss

 Neither medication is FDA-approved as a weight loss drug.
-However, studies have shown that both medications have been proven to help people lose weight.
+However, studies have shown that both drugs can help people lose weight.

 Ozempic suppresses appetite and slows digestion, which aids in weight loss.

-One study reports that over the course of 40 weeks, people taking 1 mg weekly of Ozempic lost an average of 13 lbs.
-Those taking 2mg weekly lost an average of 15 lbs.
+One study reports that over the course of 40 weeks, people taking 1 mg weekly of Ozempic lost an average of 13 pounds.
+Those taking 2 mg weekly lost an average of 15 pounds.